ThuleDM/test-tasks/README.md

 ### Task1

-Iput data shoud look like this:
+Input data shoud look like this:

 {
     "initialNumber" : 31,